xunmi1/light-print/README.md

 <script setup>
 import { useTemplateRef } from 'vue';
 import lightPrint from 'light-print';
-// In versions prior to 3.5, we could declare a `ref` matching the name of the template's ref attribute value. const targetRef = useTemplateRef('target');
+// Prior to Vue v3.5, we could declare a `ref` matching the name of the template's ref attribute value. const targetRef = useTemplateRef('target');

 async function print() {